 Whitney and her husband, Tyler, live in Tempe with their AAWL Alumni, a cat named Vladimir Tostada, and a pittie named Evie Enchilada...plus a long list of foster dogs, cats, puppies and kittens are visiting the Steele home at any given time.
 When not working, they enjoy Whitney's parents' ranch in the Texas hill country.

 Director of Marketing and Communications

-Ever since the kitten born in his closet when he was 4 years old, Michael Morefield has loved every animal he has ever met, wild and domestic.
-Michael attended the University of Arizona (Bear Down) and moved from odd job to odd job, looking for something that gave him purpose.
-After a stint as a flight attendant and years in hospitality management, Michael realized volunteering with local charities such as Gabriel’s Angels and Sojourner Center gave him the most joy in life.
-His love of animals guided him to AAWL in 2013, and he has been grateful for the opportunities working his way up through the company to director.
+Ever since the kitten born in his closet when he was 4 years old, Michael Morefield has loved every animal he has met, wild and domestic.
+Michael graduated from the University of Arizona (Bear Down) and moved from odd job to odd job, looking for something that gave him purpose.
+Michael then realized volunteering with local charities gave him the most joy in life.
+His love of animals guided him to AAWL in 2013, and he has been grateful for the opportunities working his way up through the company to director of marketing and communications.
 He loves being a cheerleader and champion for all the pets at AAWL, either in the media or wacky projects and promotions.
-When not fostering puppies or mentoring animal advocates, Michael loves to spend his free time gardening, traveling, working on cars, and spending time with the two dogs that run his life; Ryker and “Bratty” Addie.
+When not fostering puppies or mentoring animal advocates, Michael loves to spend his free time gardening, traveling, working on classic cars, and spending time with the two dogs that run his life; Ryker and “Bratty” Addie.
 Both rescues, Addie was returned four times to AAWL for her shyness before Michael “Foster Failed” and adopted his sweet girl.